clojure-finance/clojask/doc/aggregation functions.md

 **Notes:**

-1. The old-result for the first `gb-aggre-template` is `clojask.api.gb-aggregate/start`.
-So your function must be able to deal with cases when the second argument is `clojask.api.gb-aggregate/start`.
+1. The old-result for the first `aggre-template` is `clojask.api.aggregate/start`.
+So your function must be able to deal with cases when the first argument is `clojask.api.aggregate/start`.
-2. Your function should be self-sustainable, meaning that the result of `gb-aggre-template` should be safe as the input for `gb-aggre-template`.
+2. Your function should be self-sustainable, meaning that the result of `aggre-template` should be safe as the input for `aggre-template`.
+   1. To better understand the this template, you may refer to the documentation of [`reduce`](https://clojuredocs.org/clojure.core/reduce), the `aggre-func` should be able to use in `reduce`.